halibegic/bootstrap-boilerplate/README.md

 Bootstrap Boilerplate
 ======
-A basic Bootstrap boilerplate template.
+A basic Bootstrap boilerplate template with Gulp4, Sass, CSS and JS minification, template partials, BrowserSync.

 ### How to use